Seminars and awards

-In 1993, the Board of the Foundation established together with the European Economic Association (EEA) the Yrjö Jahnsson Award in Economics, which is awarded to young European economists who have made a significant contribution to theoretical and applied research in terms of the study of economics in Europe.
-The European Economic Association (EEA) participates in the selection of the award winner.
-The first recipients were announced at the 1993 Helsinki Congress and where the Prize was awarded to Jean-Jacques Laffont and Jean Tirole.
+In 1993, the Board of the Foundation established together with the European Economic Association (EEA) the Yrjö Jahnsson Award in Economics.
+It is awarded to young European economists who have made a significant contribution to theoretical and applied research in terms of the study of economics in Europe.
+The first recipients were announced at the 1993 Helsinki Congress and the Prize was awarded to Jean-Jacques Laffont and Jean Tirole.

 In 2021, The Prize was awarded to Ricardo Reis and Silvana Tenreyro.